-You’ve come to the right place!
-In this ultimate nonprofit marketing guide, you’ll learn everything you need to craft a plan that makes sense for your mission.
+In this comprehensive nonprofit marketing guide, we’ll walk through everything you need to know to refine your marketing efforts.
 Here’s what we’ll cover:

 - How Much Do Nonprofits Spend on Marketing?